PoCInnovation/nft-app-template/backend/SETUP.md

 ## Start the project

-First of all, you need to lunch the db.
+First of all, you need to launch the database (db).

-To do that it's very simple, you just need to use the command:
+To do that, you just need to use the command:

     npm run db:up

-If the database is started correctly, you will be able to access to the [mongoDb interface](http://localhost:8081/)
+If the database is started correctly, you will be able to access the [mongoDb interface](http://localhost:8081/)

 If you want to stop the db you just need to use the command:

     npm run db:down

-After that, use this command to install all the nodes dependences of the project.
-These dependences concern all the external packages that your project need:
+After that, use this command to install all the nodes dependencies of the project.
+These dependencies are all the external packages that your project need:

     npm install

-Now, you can lunch the backend with nodemon (for hot reload) with the command :
+Now, you can launch the backend with nodemon (for hot reload) with the command :

     npm run dev

-If the backend start and connect correctly to db you will see this on your terminal :
+If the backend starts and connects correctly to the db you will see this on your terminal :

     > backend-starton@1.0.0 dev
     > nodemon src/index.ts